 Medial collum fractures

-To reduce the wear to the acetabulum, and on the basis of Pauwels’ classical biomechanical work on medial collum fractures (4), Christiansen then constructed a hemiprosthesis in which a plastic femoral head articulated with a trunnion bearing (5).
+To reduce the wear to the acetabulum, and on the basis of Pauwels’ classical biomechanical work on medial collum fractures (

 The trunnion bearing (Figure 2, Figure 3a) was a well-known mechanical device that could be designed for the large forces that act on the hip joint.
 In Christiansen’s hemiprosthesis, the angle between the cylindrical trunnion and the stem of the prosthesis was empirically set to 115°, which permitted a sufficient bearing for movements in the sagittal plane – flexion and extension.
 Thereby, most of the movements in the hip joint between the artificial femoral head and the acetabulum were transferred to the trunnion bearing.